Sleepy Hollow State Park

 More than 228 species have been recorded in Sleepy Hollow, from the common Blue Jay to the Eastern Bluebird.
 During migration, look for waterfowl in Lake Ovid.
 The rarely recorded Bonaparte's Gull or Bald Eagle also have been sighted.

-Trails that take you through prairie grasses, hardwood forest, and stands of pine trees: 16 miles of hiking/biking, and 6.5 miles for horseback riding and dog sledding.
-Metal detecting area.
-In addition to the activities listed above, snowshoeing is a popular activity at the park.
+Floating beach wheelchair and Amigo scooter available for use while visiting the park.
+No rental cost.
 Two accessible hunting blinds, one is a ground blind and one is a hydraulic lift blind.
 They can be reserved by calling the park at 517-651-6217.

 |Season(s) of Operation||